amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-boot-with-kafka-communication.md

 ## Creating a Consumer

-Along with the producer, we have set some consumer properties.
+Along with the producer, we have set up some consumer properties.
 So let's create a consumer for the topic.

 ```java
 @Component